kellydinneen/kellydinneen/README.md

 ### ⬅️ Before I started coding
 I studied how people learn and make decisions.
-I hope to apply my software development skills to questions in this area, building tools that nurture our epistemic agency.
+I hope to apply my engineering and design skills to questions in this area, building tools that nurture our epistemic agency.

 ### 💪 Right now, I **CAN**